dwightjack/yuzu/packages/loadable/README.md

 # yuzu-loadable

-> Async component initializer for [yuzu](https://github.com/dwightjack/yuzu/tree/master/packages/yuzu)
+> async component initializer for [yuzu](https://github.com/dwightjack/yuzu/tree/master/packages/yuzu)

 Yuzu components rely on pre-existing HTML used as baseline to enhance the user experience.

-But in some scenarios the HTML you need is not rendered, or you have to deal with data from a remote JSON API.
+But there are scenarios where the HTML you need is not rendered, or you have to deal with data from a remote JSON API.

 This is where **Yuzu Loadable** comes in hand.